microsoft/azure-health-data-services-workshop/Challenge-00 - Check prerequisites and configure environment/Readme.md

 ## Learning Objectives for Challenge-00

-+ Understand the learner goals in this workshop.
++ Understand the goals for learners in this workshop.
 + Review the knowledge prerequisites for this workshop.
 + Check that your Azure environment is ready for this workshop.